krissrex/discord-runescape-bot/Readme.md

 **Docker compose:** Use the `./deploy/docker-compose/` files.
 First edit the `.env`, then run `docker-compose up -d`.

 ## Contributing

 ### Running

-Get a discord bot token and start `npm run dev`.
+Get a discord bot token and client ID and set them in a `.env.development` file.
-Set the token in a `.env.development` file.
+Start `npm run dev`.

 ### Structure

 RuneScape API stuff related calculations go in `src/runescape`.